Guntakalmuskin/kdurakha/README.md

 # kdurakha
-This is My first Repository
+This is My Second Repository
+G mushkin & Jillu